adinarmey/munging-open-data/manuscript/chapter02.md

 First, we'll subset the data to just the boys.
 DataFrames can be indexed in an interesting way: by True/False expressions (called Boolean expressions).
-Python will interpret `names.sex=="M"` as a sequence of True and False values the same length as names.sex, with True for each position in the sequence that corresponds to a value of "M".
+Python will interpret `names.sex=="M"` as a sequence of True and False values the same length as `names.sex`, with True for each position in the sequence that corresponds to a value of "M".
 This sequence of True/False values can be used as an index to return a subset of the original DataFrame: